CA-ma/address_book_challenge/README.md

 I would like to be able to create a contact for them in my address book."
 ```

-The full feature test can be inspected in the [`/features/main.feature`](/features/main.feature) file.
-It is straight forward to review as the Cucumber testing language, [Gherkin](https://cucumber.io/docs/gherkin/reference/), mimics natural language syntax and is straight forward to read.
-The Javascript step definitions that translate the Cucumber test requirements to JS methods, and supporting JS methods for those step definitions, are contained in the [`/features/step_definitions/basic-steps.js`](/features/step_definitions/basic-steps.js) and [`/features/support/world.js`](/features/support/world.js) files.
+The scenarios of the feature test are straight forward to review as the Cucumber testing language, [Gherkin](https://cucumber.io/docs/gherkin/reference/), mimics natural language syntax and is easy to read.
+The Javascript step definitions that translate the Cucumber test requirements to JS methods, and supporting JS methods for those step definitions, are contained in [`/features/step_definitions/basic-steps.js`](/features/step_definitions/basic-steps.js) and [`/features/support/world.js`](/features/support/world.js).